 Today, we commemorate the end of slavery by celebrating Juneteenth.
 The holiday signifies joy, freedom, emancipation, and resistance –– past and present.
 Although Juneteenth has been celebrated within African American communities since 1866, it was formally recognized as a federal holiday in 2021.

-Celebrate Juneteenth this year with a title from the Library or by visiting the African American Resource Collection, located on the first floor of Main Library, at 219 Loyola Avenue.
+Honor Juneteenth this year with a book from the Library or by visiting the African American Resource Collection, located on the first floor of Main Library, at 219 Loyola Avenue.

 The coming of age trilogy brings three heroic Louisiana girls together across history.
 Sugar is the second in the series.
 It follows 10-year old Sugar as she seeks a bigger world in post-Civil War America.
 At its core, it’s a touching story about a strong, spirited young girl who rises beyond her circumstances and inspires others to work toward a brighter future.